-CHECK THE DIAGNOSTIC LIGHTS - See "Power Light and Diagnostic Lights" on page 47.
+CHECK THE DIAGNOSTIC LIGHTS - See "Diagnostic Lights" on page 47.

-The screen is difficult to read
+If the screen is difficult to read

 CHECK THE MONITOR SETTINGS - See the monitor documentation for instructions on adjusting the contrast and brightness, demagnetizing (degaussing) the monitor, and running the monitor self-test.